ibm-cloud-docs/EventStreams/mirroring.md

 To allow consumer groups to switch between clusters, special topics are used to mirror consumer group offsets.
 These topics are named `<ALIAS>.checkpoints.internal`, where `<ALIAS>` is the alias of the remote cluster.
 For example `us-east.checkpoints.internal`.
 Consumers need to access these topics to seamlessly switch between clusters.

-Finally, because of the naming of remote topics, we recommend avoiding using cluster aliases as part of the Kafka resource names.
+Finally, because of the naming of remote topics, avoid using cluster aliases as part of the Kafka resource names.

 ## Capacity planning
 {: #capacity_planning}